 Only individuals at NIH, providing healthcare, may enroll and take the Healthcare Provider AED/CPR Training.

 Lay Responder CPR/AED Training teaches individuals (not healthcare providers) critical skills needed to respond to and manage a first aid, choking or sudden cardiac arrest emergency in the first few minutes until emergency medical services (EMS) arrives.
-This course does not fulfill
+The course does not fulfill

 Healthcare Provider Certification.